penang travel guide

 Spend Your Evening Exploring Little India & Dining There

-Though you can find Little India practically in every town in Malaysia, the one in Penang is a little intense and takes you some 7,000 kilometres away, and in another part of the continent.
 A colourful and vibrant mix of the Indian community, filled with multi-coloured shop houses selling fabrics, sarees, jewellery and even Tamil magazines, the Little India of Penang is congested and crisp and is made up of 3 main streets, which includes Lebuh Chulia, Lebuh Queen, and Jalan Pasar.

 penang travel guide

-Day 2: GEORGETOWN & OUTSIDE
+Day 2: GEORGETOWN & AROUND

 Starting with day 2 of our Penang travel guide itinerary, we start with the most unique thing in Georgetown: Clan Jetties!